 Perhaps you imagined that at this point in your life you’d be somewhere…different.
 More than likely that “different” also happens to be “better”

 Comparison is a life-sucker.
-The reality is we cannot change the past but we can embrace a grateful attitude and outlook on life to get our thinking out of a dark place.
+The reality is we cannot change the past but we can embrace a “grateful attitude” and toward our lives to get our thinking out of that dark place.

 When you stop comparing your life to the beautifully curated reels on TikTok, you’ll realize that true contentment comes from loving what you’ve been given, being grateful for each moment, and resting in the fact that what truly matters is always within reach.